PKua007/rampack/doc/observables.md

 * `[tracker name]_ox`, `[...]_oy`, `[...]_oz` - evolving orientation of the system (as Euler angles).

 What is considered origin and the identity orientation, as well as how the movement is inferred is specific to a particular tracker type.
 Some trackers may track only one type of movement (translational or orientational).
+Each tracker has its **tracker name**, which is used for example in interval value's names.

+The trackers are mainly used in other types of observables, such as [class `density_histogram`](#class-densityhistogram) to cancel out zero-energy movement of the system during the course of the simulation.

 Currently, only one tracker type is supported:
 * [Class `fourier_tracker`](#class-fouriertracker)